markterweele/windows-itpro-docs/windows/configuration/shell-launcher/index.md

 - Group policy (GPO)
 - [AppLocker](/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview)

+> [!NOTE]
-Shell Launcher is part of the Assigned Access feature, which allows you to configure kiosks or restricted user experiences.
-To learn about the differences between Shell Launcher and the other options offered by Assigned Access, see [Windows kiosks and restricted user experiences](../kiosk/index.md).
+>Shell Launcher is part of the Assigned Access feature, which allows you to configure kiosks or restricted user experiences.
+To learn about the differences between Shell Launcher and the other options offered by Assigned Access, see [Windows Kiosks Configuration Options Overview](../kiosk/index.md).

 [!INCLUDE [shell-launcher](../../../includes/licensing/shell-launcher.md)]

+## Shell Launcher user rights

+A custom shell is launched with the same level of user rights as the account that is signed in.
+This means that a user with administrative rights can perform any system action that requires administrative rights, including launching other applications with administrative rights.

+> [!WARNING]
+> If your shell application requires administrative rights and needs to be elevated, and User Account Control (UAC) is enabled, you must disable UAC for Shell Launcher to launch the shell application.

 ## Limitations